SnowLeopard-AI/discord_datasets/imdb/data_tops/README.md

 # IMDb Dataset Tops

-These are the first 100 rows of each dataset from the IMDb non-commercial-datasets.

-More information, and the raw data, can be found at [imdb.com/non-commercial-datasets/](https://developer.imdb.com/non-commercial-datasets/).
+This directory contains 100 rows of each dataset from the[IMDb non-commercial datasets](https://developer.imdb.com/non-commercial-datasets/).
+This gives users a sense of the schema and what data exists in the datasets, so they can chat with the data more effectively via the [Snow Leopard Discord Chatbot](https://discord.gg/WGAyr8NpEX).

 ## IMDb Dataset Schemas